 This makes it more likely that investors will buy government bonds for their high interest rates, and thus there will be less money in circulation and fewer people borrowing money.
 That, in theory, can “break” inflation by shocking the system into valuing the money in circulation more highly than it otherwise would.

 But there are limits even to this.
 As prime interest rates go up, the government is essentially paying the already rich to hold on to their money.
 When there is less money circulating, there is also less money being borrowed.
 As less money is borrowed, fewer investments in upgrades and new equipment can be made, and this can in turn have the effect of lowering the supply of goods and services.
-If the supply of goods and services is going down, this can cause prices to continue to rise, even though there are fewer people seeking to buy them.
+If the supply of goods and services is going down, this can cause prices on goods to continue to rise, even though there are fewer people seeking to buy them.

 So as you can tell, interest rate hikes are only effective up to a point, and that point may be reached very quickly before its effectiveness is lost.